Energinet-DataHub/.github/README.md

 ***Example moving from 9.1.3 to 10.0.0:***

 1. Delete the previous major version release and tag (v9) in GitHub
-1. Create a root branch and name it identically as the previous deleted major tag (v9)
+1. Create a root branch based on the last commit for the latest version (i.ex 9.1.2) and name the branch identically to the old release tag v9
 1. Create a branch policy for this new branch to ensure we use PR's for any changes on branch named (v9)

 ---